aarathimuppalla/airpollution_ld_study/README.md

-# An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India
+# Measurement Report: An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India

-This repository contains code used in the study An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India
+This repository contains code used in the study "Measurement Report: An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India"

 Brief descripton of the codes are given below.